DCC to follow record €762m spend with more acquisitions in the US and Europe

 Adjusted earnings per share on the group’s continuing activities rose 10.8 per cent to 317.5 pence.

-DCC said it was proposing a 10 per cent hike in the final dividend, which would increase the total dividend for the 24th year in a row.
-The company listed in 1994.
+DCC said it was proposing a 10 per cent hike in the final dividend, which would increase the total dividend for the 24th year in a row since the company first listed in 1994.
+The company is currently listed in the UK.

 In a statement, Mr Murphy said that DCC’s acquisitions demonstrated its ability to buy and integrate businesses to strengthen positions in its existing markets.